SummerSlam (2019): Preliminary matches

 After that, Kevin Owens put his WWE career on the line against Shane McMahon.
 Before the match began, Shane introduced Elias as the special guest enforcer.
 During the match, Elias distracted Owens, allowing Shane to attack Owens with multiple cheap shots.
 Shane countered a pop-up powerbomb attempt with a DDT for a near-fall.
 Owens eventually performed a pop-up powerbomb on Shane, only for Elias to pull the referee out from the ring.
 Owens then attacked Elias, which also incapacitated the referee.
 Owens further attacked Elias with multiple chair shots.
 With the referee down, Owens performed a low blow and a stunner on Shane to win the match and keep his job.

 Next, Charlotte Flair faced Trish Stratus.
-During the match, Stratus applied her own figure-four leglock on Flair followed by the "Figure-Eight Leglock".
-Stratus performed a "Stratusfaction" for a near-fall.
-In the end, Flair performed a "Big Boot" on Stratus and forced Stratus to submit to the "Figure-Eight Leglock" to win the match.
+During the match, Stratus applied her own figure-four leglock on Flair followed by the Figure-Eight Leglock.
+Stratus performed a Stratusfaction for a near-fall.
+In the end, Flair performed a Big Boot on Stratus and forced Stratus to submit to the Figure-Eight Leglock to win the match.
 After the match, Stratus was given a standing ovation.

-After that, Kofi Kingston defended the WWE Championship against Randy Orton.
+After that, Kofi Kingston defended SmackDown's WWE Championship against Randy Orton.
 Orton delivered multiple side slams to Kingston on the broadcast tables.
 As Orton went for a superplex, Kingston countered into a tornado DDT for a near-fall.
-Orton eventually performed an "RKO" in midair on Kingston, however, Kingston rolled out of the ring.
+Orton eventually performed an RKO in midair on Kingston, however, Kingston rolled out of the ring.
 Outside the ring, Orton taunted Kingston's family, who were in the front row, and a brawl ensued between Kingston and Orton at ringside.
 Both were counted out, thus Kingston retained the title, and Kingston continued to beat down Orton.

 In the penultimate match, Finn Bálor faced off against Bray Wyatt's new persona, "The Fiend".
 "The Fiend" dominated the match.
-In the end, "The Fiend" countered a "Coup de Grace" from Bálor into the Mandible claw, causing Bálor to pass out and allow "The Fiend" to get the pinfall victory.
+In the end, "The Fiend" countered a Coup de Grace from Bálor into the Mandible claw, causing Bálor to pass out and allow "The Fiend" to get the pinfall victory.

 Main event

-In the main event, Brock Lesnar (accompanied by Paul Heyman) defended the Universal Championship against Seth Rollins.
+In the main event, Brock Lesnar (accompanied by Paul Heyman) defended Raw's Universal Championship against Seth Rollins.
 At the start of the match, Rollins rolled out of a Suplex attempt and performed The Stomp for a near-fall.
 Rollins then performed two Superkicks and attempted another Stomp, but Lesnar caught Rollins with an F-5.
 Lesnar performed multiple German and Vertical suplexes on Rollins.
 Outside the ring, Rollins performed a Frog Splash on Lesnar through the Spanish announce table, and then another Frog Splash and a second Stomp in the ring for a nearfall.
-In the end, as Rollins attempted a third Stomp, Lesnar caught him and attempted a second F-5, however, Rollins countered and performed a third Superkick and a third Stomp on Lesnar to win the match, regain the Universal title from Lesnar for a second time, and give Lesnar his first clean defeat as defending world champion in WWE.
+In the end, as Rollins attempted a third Stomp, Lesnar caught him and attempted a second F-5, however, Rollins countered and performed a third Superkick and a third Stomp on Lesnar to win the match by pinfall, winning the title, and giving him his first singles clean defeat as defending world champion in WWE.